ivs-kuleuven/platosim3/README.md

 ## Feedback and Issues

-If you have any questions or trouble using PlatoSim, please open a [GitHub Issue](https://github.com/IvS-KULeuven/PlatoSim3/issues).
+If you have any questions or trouble using PlatoSim, please open a [GitHub Issue](https://github.com/IvS-KULeuven/PlatoSim3/issues). <br>
 In case of issues -- to help us help you -- we recommend to provide the following information:

 * PlatoSim version (bash command: `platosim --version`)
 * Appropiate issue *label* (see right-hand menu)